ANCHORAGE, Alaska (AP) — Residents in Alaska’s largest city are about to join a party that’s been more than two years in the making.

 Anchorage’s first retail marijuana store will open Thursday, and it’s likely to be a party atmosphere.

 The Arctic Herbery will open, appropriately enough, at high noon in a small, nondescript store in an industrial and residential neighborhood in midtown Anchorage.
-Parking is so sparse, a shuttle bus will pick up customers from a shopping area about 3 miles away and take them to the store.
+Parking is so sparse, a shuttle bus has been set up to deliver customers from a shopping area about 3 miles away to the store.

 People are expected to line up well before hand, but they will have to stay outside.
 By law, only eight people are allowed inside the shop at any given time, and that includes employees.